nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.3-rectangles-ellipses-and-layering.md

 ### Assessments

-**Formative**: Creating ellipses and positioning, Creating rectangles and positioning\
-**Summative**: Coding robot in p5.js, Taijitu symbol
+**Formative**: Creating ellipses and positioning, Creating rectangles and positioning **Summative**: Coding robot in p5.js, Taijitu symbol

 ### Do Now/Warm Up

-This will be an unplugged activity, it is important to review how to find the positions and sizes of the shapes used to create the robot the drew and deconstructed in lesson U1LA1.1 Ask student to take out their robot worksheet and add or make changes to it.
+This will be an unplugged activity, it is important to review how to find the positions and sizes of the shapes used to create the robot that students drew and deconstructed in lesson U1LA1.1 Ask student to take out their robot worksheet and add or make changes to it.

 To review how rectangles and ellipses work in p5 ask students ask the following: